 - As an upsell

-An audit is a great low ticket item that you can offer to clients at the end of a power hour or workshop.
+An audit is a great low-ticket item you can offer clients at the end of a power hour or workshop.

-So, are you going to start offering social media audits as a service?
-Head to the Toolkit for our ready-to-go £100 audit template and start making more money today.
+So, will you start offering social media audits as a service?